Ragamuffin Cat Guide: Care, Traits, and Lifespan for the Perfect Pet

 Dirt buildup Schedule regular baths Every 4-6 weeks

-Ragamuffin Black Cat: A Stunning Variant
+Ragamuffin Cat Black: A Stunning Variant

 This black cat breed’s rich, soft fur enhances its elegant appearance while meeting breed standards.
 Beyond their beauty, Ragamuffin Black Cats are loving, calm, and perfect for families or anyone seeking a gentle companion.